 If you make enough positive Ripples, you will be able to live a happier, more fulfilling life because you are contributing to the lives of others in a positive way, and ultimately helping to make society a better place.
 More people will come to you for help because they see you as reliable and as someone that does things out of the kindness of their hearts.

-I am a firm believer that all Ripples you commit Ripple out and then come back to you one way or another.
+I am a firm believer that all Ripples you commit Ripple out and then come back to you some day.
 Maybe in ways you wouldn’t quite expect.

-So, with that said, get out there and go create some positive Ripples because it is simply the right thing to do.
+So, with that said, get out there and go create some positive Ripples.
 The world needs more kindness positivity, and that change can start with you.

 Good luck, and as always…